 Then add 1 cup of water.

-Release the stem naturally.
+Release the steam naturally.

 Now with a blender make a puree out of it.
-If you are using traditional blender let it cool first, otherwise, it can give you burn.
+If you are using a traditional blender let it cool first, otherwise, it can give you burn.

 Open the lid.
 If you find it more liquidy then cook for 5 minutes more or to your desired consistency.
 I like it a little runny.